kailasbk/style-guides/verilog.md

 assign counter_inc = counter + 1'b1;
 ```

-Continous assignments should not be used when it would make more sense to use
+Continuous assignments should not be used when it would make more sense to use
 an `if` or `case` statement to describe logic, like when multiple signals are
 set based on a given condition, or when logical precedence is not easy to
-descibe with with ternary and boolean expressions.
+describe with with ternary and boolean expressions.

 ### Procedures

 Do not use the older `always` procedures from Verilog.
 Instead, use the
 `always_comb` procedure for combinational logic, `always_ff` for sequential
 logic that uses flip-flops, and `always_latch` for latched logic.
 Using these
-processes also helps EDA tools report when the implemented logic does not
+processes also helps EDA tools report when the implemented logic does not match
-match the process type (i.e. latches in an `always_comb`).
+the process type (i.e. latches in an `always_comb`).

 Latches should generally be avoided as they can make meeting timing constraints
 difficult for EDA tools and similar logic can be written with FFs.

 #### `always_comb` blocks

-Outside of continuous assignments, combinational logic can also be written using
+Outside of continuous assignments, combinational logic can also be written
-`always_comb` blocks.
+using `always_comb` blocks.
 Given that combinational logic should be viewed as
 updating immediately (in synthesized reality there is a delay, but the main
 point being that the value does not wait for other events to change),
 `always_comb` blocks should include exclusively blocking assignments (made with